PrisonTeam/Prison/docs/prison_docs_030_LuckPerms_Groups_Tracks.md

 **Step 2 : Create the LuckPerms Groups using the LP Editor**

 Create a new group in LuckPerms for each Rank within Prison.

+Please note that the name of the LuckPerms group must match the names you use with the Prison Rank names.
+This is very important because in **Step 4** below you will need to create a Ladder Command that will run every time a player ranks up, and it will use the next rank's name in the command, which must match the LuckPerms' group name or it won't work.

 We suggest that you should use the LP editor, which makes it easier to perform admin tasks.
 To open a new editor session, use the command `/lp editor` then click on the hyperlink, or copy and paste it to your browser.